 Spritz is Happiness…

-Derived from the German verb “Spritzen” meaning to reject, Spritz dates back to the Austro-Hungarian Empire.
-In 1800, parts of the Veneto region of northern Italy were under the control of the Austro-Hungarian Empire.
+Derived from the German verb “Spritzen,” which means to reject, Spritz dates back to the Austro-Hungarian Empire.
+In 1800, the Austro-Hungarian Empire controlled parts of the Veneto region of northern Italy.
 The soldiers who came to town were accustomed to drinking low-alcohol beer.
 That’s why the wines of the Veneto were too harsh for them.
-They started to add carbonated water (sparkling water) to their drinks in order to both reduce the alcohol content of wines and capture the taste of beer… Thus, they laid the foundation of Spritz, which will become Italy’s brand…
+They started adding carbonated water (sparkling water) to their drinks to reduce the alcohol content of wines and capture the taste of beer… Thus, they laid the foundation of Spritz, which will become Italy’s brand…

 Spritz’s starting point was wine, but it has evolved gradually.
-Over time, different recipes emerged in different regions.
+Over time, different recipes emerged in other regions.
 Initially, soda was used instead of sparkling carbonated water.
-Later it diversified with wines, champagnes and spirits.
+Later, it diversified with wines, champagne, and spirits.
 The tradition of adding Campari, Select and Aperol to wine or prosecco dates back to the 1920s.

 90% of those who go to eat aperitif in Italy want “Spritz”.
 But just saying “Spritz” doesn’t make any sense.
 Do you drink it with wine or Prosecco, a lightly sweetened Italian champagne with a small aperitif?
 Which liqueur will you prefer?
 Would you prefer fragrant orange Aperol?
-Or do you prefer the more bitter-tasting Campari or Select?
-Since wine was the main ingredient in the beginning, Spritz with white wine is also often served in Venice today.
-However, it is very common to use Prosecco instead of wine.
+Or do you choose the more bitter-tasting Campari or Select?
+Since wine was the main ingredient initially, Spritz with white wine is also often served in Venice today.
+However, it is widespread to use Prosecco instead of wine.
 It can be included as wine in some menus.
-But do not be mistaken?
+But do not be mistaken.
 This is optional use.
-There is only one requirement for all varieties: Before pouring anything, the glass must be filled with ice.
+There is only one requirement for all varieties: The glass must be filled with ice before pouring anything.
 And Spritz is served in either short and straight glasses or goblets.
 The final touch is the orange slices…

 Spritz Select

 Select was born in 1920 on Murano, an island in the lagoon.
-Legend has it that this is the real “Venetian spritz”.
+Legend has it that this is the natural “Venetian spritz”.

 1/3 wine or prosecco